onshape-public/app-bom/README.md

     $ cd new-repository
     $ heroku create

-To regsister the new app, go to the Dev Portal, https://dev-portal.dev.onshape.com.
+####**Creating the App and Store Entry**

+To regsister the new app, use the [Developer Portal](https://dev-portal.onshape.com) to create your OAuth Application and private Store Entry, which you can then subscribe to in the [App Store](https://appstore.onshape.com) in order to add it to your documents.
 The output from Heroku should produce the domain name:

     Application name (ex: Onshape BOM Sample)
     Application description (one sentence; ex: "Onshape BOM Sample application — source code is available.")